koliseoapi/help/content/developers/applications.md

 2. Select the **Applications** tab and click the **Add Application** button.
 3. Fill the form and click the **Save** button to create your application.

-The form includes the following fields:
+The application includes the following fields:

 * **Name**: the name that you will use to identify this application.
 * **Type**: set this drop-down to "web" for web applications, "mobile" for mobile apps.